Welcome!

 • sea salt

-• 1/2 cup finely grated Parmigiano-Reggiano
+• 1/2 cup finely grated Parmigiano-Reggiano, plus more for serving

 Preparation